 In recent years grants were provided to volunteers, who then delivered projects with their partner organisations.
 How will grant money be distributed?

-As Australian volunteers have returned to Australia due to COVID-19, partner organisations that submit successful applications will be funded directly to deliver their project.
+As Australian volunteers are supporting remotely due to COVID-19, partner organisations that submit successful applications will be funded directly to deliver their project.

 Can my organisation submit multiple applications?